First-Generation Students

 Pinning Ceremony

 Parents and first-generation faculty and staff are also included in the program.
-The Office Of Student Life & Learning team started hosting a pinning ceremony in the chapel to honor students, faculty, and staff.
+The Office of First-Year Experience & Student Transitions started hosting a pinning ceremony in the chapel to honor students, faculty, and staff.
 This is a special event that unites different audiences across campus, inspiring a sense of empathy and community.

 -

-The Office of Student Life and Learning is also focused on serving the needs of this growing group when it comes to university holidays.
+The Office of First-Year Experience & Student Transitions is also focused on serving the needs of this growing group when it comes to university holidays.

 Many of these students often have to choose between going home for Thanksgiving or going home for Christmas.
-Since they almost always choose Christmas, the Office of First-Year and Campus Programs started hosting a special Thanksgiving dinner in 2014.They quickly realized how having a Thanksgiving event on campus would give them a place to celebrate with their TLU family, including many first-generation faculty and staff who also attend.
+Since they almost always choose Christmas, Office of First-Year Experience & Student Transitions started hosting a special Thanksgiving dinner in 2014.They quickly realized how having a Thanksgiving event on campus would give them a place to celebrate with their TLU family, including many first-generation faculty and staff who also attend.

 Read the full story about TLU's Firstgiving